danielfett/draft-dpop/mainmatter.md

 token, described in detail below.
 A client uses a DPoP token to prove the possession of a private key belonging to a certain public key.
-Roughly speaking, a DPoP token is a signature over some data of the request it is attached to and a timestamp.
+Roughly speaking, a DPoP token is a signature over some data of the request to which it is attached to and a timestamp.

 !---
 ~~~ ascii-art